restoreddev/phpapprentice/chapters/classes-inheritance.md

 $tractor->drive();
 ```

-A class can use a parent's property or method from the "$this" variable.
+A class can use a parent's property or method from the `$this` variable.
 ```php
 class Motorcycle extends Vehicle
 {